Evalet: Evaluating Large Language Models through Functional Fragmentation: : Evaluation of LLM Outputs based on Fragment-Level Functions

 \subsubsection{Examining the Functions in Detail}

 As users interact with the Map Visualization, they can view more details about selected clusters or functions in the \textit{Explore Tab} \inlineimage{figures/ic_explore.pdf} of the Information Panel (Fig.~\ref{fig:system_explore}B).
 Depending on the selection, the Explore Tab shows: (1) all super clusters (i.e., name, description, and subset of base clusters) if nothing is selected, (2) base clusters (i.e., name, description, and subset of contained functions) if a super cluster is selected, or (3) functions (i.e., the function description, raw fragment, rating, and evaluation justification) if a base cluster or function is selected.
-The user can also navigate through the hierarchy in the Explore Tab, where clicking on one item will synchronously update the Explore Tab and Map Visualization.
-As the user explores, they can select and collect functions of interest, which are listed in the \systemText{Selected Entries} mode (Fig.~\ref{fig:system_alignment}A) and highlighted in the Map Visualization.
-Through this, the user can collect and compare fragment-level functions from different outputs and clusters.
-To examine the output that contains a specific function, the user can click on a function item in the Explore Tab, which will open the details page that shows the input, output, and color-coded fragments (Fig.~\ref{fig:system_database}).
+The user can also navigate through the hierarchy in this tab, where clicking on one item will synchronously update the Explore Tab and Map Visualization.
+As the user explores, they can select and collect functions of interest---listed in the \systemText{Selected Entries} mode (Fig.~\ref{fig:system_alignment}A)---to compare functions from different outputs and clusters.

-\begin{block} Robin selects two positively rated and two negatively rated functions from the \textit{``Creative Wordplay in Product Marketing''} cluster using the \systemText{Selected Entries} mode to compare their evaluations.
-She observes that the fragment \textit{``Illuminate your next chapter''} was evaluated as positive for using metaphor, while \textit{``Calm is just a drop away!''} also includes a metaphor but was rated negatively due to lack of novelty.
-Noticing these mixed evaluations, she realizes that the criterion may lack clarity in how wordplay should be judged. \end{block}
+\begin{block} Robin selects two positively rated and two negatively rated functions from the \textit{``Creative Wordplay in Product Marketing''} cluster using the \systemText{Selected Entries} mode.
+She observes that the fragment \textit{``Illuminate your next chapter''} was evaluated as positive for using metaphor, while the metaphor in \textit{``Calm is just a drop away!''} was rated negatively due to lack of novelty.
+Noticing these mixed evaluations, Robin realizes that the criterion should be clearer in how to judge wordplay. \end{block}